JorPan/realSetLy/README.md

 This app is still under construction.
 Concert-Goers do not yet have access to main features, as the show library is very minimal.
 I will be continuing the development of this app to complete all functionality for both Artist Users (musicians) as well as End Users (concert-goers).
 My personal music project - Pandasaywhat?! will pilot the app by suppying full show data to begin growing the song and show library.

+## Challenges

+Finishing Auth with different user models for Artists and Concert-Goers.
+7 way Many-to-Many relationship.
+Drag and Drop functionality & saving setlists with correct song order data.

 ## Contact

 [Linkedin](https://www.linkedin.com/in/jordan-panasewicz-77a93158/) Jordan Panasewicz